 Single skull lesions of the frontal, parietal, or occipital regions, or single lesions of any other bone

-Curettage only or curettage plus injection of methylprednisolone.
-LCH bone lesions do not need complete excision as this only increases healing time and the risk of long-term complications.
+Curettage only, curettage plus injection of methylprednisolone, or radiation therapy may be used.[8,9]; [Level of evidence: 3iiiA] LCH bone lesions may not need complete excision, as this only increases healing time and the risk of long-term complications.

 Skull lesions in the mastoid, temporal, or orbital bones